Available layers

 • Training: Trained on the complete dataset of soil points using optimized features and parameters.

-• Quantile Regression Model: A quantile model will be trained with same parameters on the complete dataset to estimate prediction intervals.
+• Quantile Regression Model: A quantile model will be trained with same parameters on the complete data set to estimate prediction intervals.

 • Map Production: Fully trained model used for soil property prediction and uncertainty map production.